nucontreras/3d-maze/README.md

 However, you must choose or write certain parameters inside the **main.py** file to test with different types of grids and input and stop cells.

-First of all you must create a 3D grid and define start and entry coordinates.
+First of all you must create a 3D grid and define start and stop coordinates.
 Make sure that the coordinates correspond to the size of the grid, otherwise the program will warn you to change the input.

 In the following image there is an example of use: